Healthy Life Trainer

 Galaktoboureko originated from Greece but is also a popular Syrian and a Turkish dessert.
 In Turkey, Galaktoboureko is not made with creamy custard but made with a pudding called Muhallebi, which has cornmeal and ground black pepper.

-All you require is to make is the syrup, the custard, assemble the filo sheets and bake it.
-Layering the filo sheets may seem tricky but can be perfected when done the right way.
+This recipe is easy to follow as there are only four main steps.
+All you need to do is prepare the syrup and custard, assemble the filo sheets, and bake them.
+Layering the filo sheets may seem tricky, but it can be perfected when done correctly.

 Greek Custard Pie With Syrup